This very special tour package will give you a full tour of Iceland with a night in Reykjavík before and after your 6 days Around Iceland Adventure.

 - The Diamond Beach

-- Hotel room with bathroom & breakfast - 7 Nights
+- Hotel Room with Private Bathroom - 7 Nights

 - Hengifoss Waterfall Hike